Park Re-Opening Update

-Pitches – All guests will be met at the gate on arrival and shown to their pitch by a camp guide.
+Pitches – All guests will be greeted at reception on arrival and directed to their pitch.
 We are asking that all tents/caravans/motor homes be placed in the centre of the pitch with the awnings facing roadside - this does not apply to the single row of beach front pitches.
 Your camp guide will advise you further if you are unsure.

 Removal of non-essential items.
 You may notice that some difficult-to-clean and high-touch items will have been removed from your holiday unit.
 These may include cushions and any items that are deemed non-essential.
 If there is a specific item or facility listed on our website that you have a question about, please contact us.